vdyo-bit/ai-devops-incident-analyzer/docs/grafana-decisions.md

 - Shows how much CPU capacity is available
 - Helps identify sustained CPU pressure vs idle headroom
 #### What it tells me:
--High idle → CPU not a bottleneck
+- High idle → CPU not a bottleneck
--Sudden drops → CPU-bound workload or contention
+- Sudden drops → CPU-bound workload or contention

 ### Memory Available
 #### Why it exists: